Saaho Movie Review: The Prabhas Starrer Is Nothing More Than A Bloated & Hackneyed Action Flick!

 Plot

-Roy Group of companies face a problem with its head passing away in an accident.
+Roy's business empire is in danger after he passes away in an accident.
 There is a battle for power among the prominent members.
 Meanwhile, Ashok Chakravarthy and his team are investigating a theft case in Mumbai.
 What is the connection between these two events?
 Saaho unearths this and more.

 Screenplay & Direction